Understanding Your Urges: Sexual Tension Between Friends

 Intimacy is defined as a positive emotional bond that evokes feelings and behaviors related to understanding and support.
-Relationships are enhanced by our interactions with one another, through self-disclosure and mutual acceptance and valuing one another (or showing respect).
-Intimacy is associated with positive emotions and is considered by some to be the biggest reward to human beings in pursuing and maintaining close relationships.
+Relationships are enhanced by our interactions with one another, through self-disclosure, mutual acceptance, and by valuing one another (or showing respect).
+Intimacy is associated with positive emotions and is considered by some to be the biggest reward to humans in pursuit of maintaining close relationships.
 There are different types of intimacy, but the one that most often comes to mind is sexual intimacy between two people.
-It can be confusing when a friendship starts to feel like something more intimate, and those situations can be tricky to navigate.
-Sexual attraction does not follow the logic, and sexual tension between friends can sometimes be hard to recognize or understand.

 Noticing sexual tension is something you feel or experience rather than explain.
-Other people that know you well may have picked up on a change in your behavior; maybe someone has even commented or mentioned that you seem different around your friend.
-Sexual tension is very natural between two people that find each other attractive, even if you are friends.
-It is up to each person to decide if the sexual attraction you feel is something that you want to or should act on.
+Other people that know you well may have picked up on a change in your behavior.
+Maybe someone has even commented or mentioned that you seem different around your friend.
+Even if you're friends, sexual tension is very natural between two people that find each other attractive.
+It's up to each person to decide if the sexual attraction you feel is something that you want to or should act on.
 One consequence of choosing to act on a sexual attraction is that it will complicate the relationship the two of you already have, and there could be positives and negatives to that.

-Keep in mind that sexual tensions or attractions are feelings or impulses, and not all of those feelings need to be fulfilled if there are healthy logical reasons for not going down that road.
+Keep in mind that sexual tensions or attractions are feelings or impulses and that not all those feelings need to be fulfilled if there are healthy logical reasons for not going down that road.

 If you have acknowledged that maybe a sexual relationship with a certain person is unwise, then what do you do with the feelings of attraction you can't seem to shake?
 Here are some helpful tips to avoid "getting physical" if you think that would be a bad idea.